LeoSvjetlicic/KMP-Noty/README.md

 ## Main functionalities
 - interacting with local database (Room)
-   - adding, removing, updating notes in the database
+   - fetching, adding, removing, updating notes in the database
+   - fetching pokemons from an API using Ktor